lascar/lockstockbarril/README.md

 Rails 5 api and Spa

 It 's a rails api that use rails capacity to manage the javascript templates to build a web in Spa without framework.
-For yet it uses jquery and bootstrap but in a future it will use d3.js
+For yet it uses jquery, handelbars and bootstrap but in a future it will use d3.js

 The complete curl in in doc/complete_curl.txt